MicrosoftDocs/office-developer-client-docs/docs/outlook/auxiliary/about-the-last-update-time-of-an-offline-address-book.md

 ---
 title: "About the last update time of an Offline Address Book"
 manager: soliver
 ms.date: 12/8/2015
 ms.audience: Developer
 ms.topic: overview
 localization_priority: Normal
 ms.assetid: d8c554c5-89ac-9b32-5561-8d8178d2525a
-description: "An Offline Address Book (OAB) provides Outlook users in a disconnected state access to directory information from the Global Address List (GAL) and from other address books.
-It is a copy of an Address Book that Outlook has downloaded from an Exchange server to provide offline access."
+description: "An Offline Address Book (OAB) provides Outlook users in a disconnected state access to directory information from the Global Address List (GAL) and from other address books."
 ---

 # About the last update time of an Offline Address Book